E-junkie Shopping Cart and Digital Delivery

 Sorry to send you into a sugar coma with the cuteness today!

-Today’s is “What Quiets YOU?”
+Today’s question is “What Quiets YOU?”

 I must feel safe.

-If loom I am disquieted.
+If threats loom I am disquieted.

-Trust is what quiets down my soul so I can wade through the of it, and lay me down to sleep.
+Trust is what quiets down my soul so I can wade through the rest of it, and lay me down to sleep.
 Trust in God, Trust in myself, and Trust in others.

 In finding what quiets our souls we find not just peace, but vitality, and fullness. (click to tweet that reminder)